 Dogs

-If you’ve just spotted a bit of blood on the floor or noticed your female dog acting a bit off—maybe more clingy, restless, or suddenly the centre of attention for every male dog in the neighbourhood—you’re not alone.
-It can be a little confusing (and even a bit scary) the first time your dog goes into heat.
+If you’ve noticed your female dog acting a bit off, maybe more clingy, restless, or suddenly the centre of attention for every male dog in the neighbourhood, I know it can be confusing and even a bit scary.
 This phase, often called a female dog’s period cycle, is totally normal.

 What Is a Female Dog’s Heat Cycle?